usdot-jpo-ode/jpo-ode/README.md

 <a name="running"/>

-## V. Running ODE Application
+## V. Using ODE Application
-Once the ODE is running, you should be able to access the jpo-ode web UI at `localhost:8080`.
+Once the ODE is deployed and running, you should be able to access the `jpo-ode` web UI at `localhost:8080`.

 1. Press the `Connect` button to connect to the ODE WebSocket service.
 2. Press `Choose File` button to select an OBU log file containing BSMs and/or TIM messages as specified by the WYDOT CV Pilot project.
 See below documents for details: